Skip to content

 Event Reel Card

-The Event Reel card has additional parameters that can be used to used to customize the cameras and events shown:
+The Event Reel shows the recent highlighted events in a scrollable reel.
+The Event Reel card has its own parameters that can be used to used to customize the cameras and events shown:

 NameDefault ValueDescription